 Learn Essential Skills to Become a Hospital CEO

-With a diverse curriculum designed to help health care professionals develop and strengthen leadership skills, University of North Dakota’s online Post-Master’s Doctor of Nursing Practice program gives students the confidence to pursue their career aspirations.
+With a diverse curriculum designed to help health care professionals develop and strengthen leadership skills, University of North Dakota’s online Post-Master’s DNP program gives students the confidence to pursue their career aspirations.
 Learn more today, and start a new chapter in your career with University of North Dakota.